m1k3f/RssMedia/Notes.md

 - Feed Controls: Add Home button that links to baseUrl
 - Show spinner when articles are loading: use spinning sync button or articles spinner
 - When no feeds exist, show centered Add button with description; on first feed save, animate feedbar expand and fade out centered add button
-- Article View Link: resolve article url in service before showing iframe
-- FeedLinks: option to show folder/container to hold multiple feeds
-- FeedLinks: option to show feed group to show all feed articles in group, show when click on container?
+- FeedLinks: option to show feed group to show all feed articles in group
+  - show feed articles when group is clicked
+  - article controls edit - show/add feeds in group
 - Feed Controls Edit: checkbox to make default feed to show on start
 - Feed Controls Image: enlarge on hover
+- Feed Controls Sync: sync on a timer every X minutes

 ## Requirements